OpenEvalProject/evals/manuscripts/elife-42690/v2/manuscript.md

 We also attempted to rescue the m4-1s phenotype using the UAS-Dpr10-V5 construct described above.
 Dpr10-V5 localizes to NMJs when it is expressed in muscles.
 However, we observed that expression of Dpr10-V5 from pan-neuronal (Elav-GAL4) or muscle (Mef2-GAL4) drivers reduced the frequency of m4-1s branches, even in a wild-type background (Figure 6E), similar to DIP-α GOF.
 Pan-neuronal expression of Dpr10 almost eliminated m4-1s branches.
 We asked whether this was likely to be a cis or trans effect by expressing Dpr10 only in 1s neurons.
 We observed that expression of Dpr10-V5 in MNISN-1s using DIP-α-GAL4 also produced loss of M4-1s branches (Figure 6E), suggesting that a GOF cis DIP-α–Dpr10 interaction can interfere with the DIP-α–Dpr10 trans interactions that are important for branch formation.

-## dpr10 is dynamically expressed in muscle subsets during embryonic development
+### dpr10 is dynamically expressed in muscle subsets during embryonic development

 In third instar larvae, dpr10 is expressed in almost all abdominal muscles, but loss of branches in DIP-α or dpr10 mutants is only observed for m4 and adjacent muscles.
 This led us to examine if dpr10 expression in muscles was temporally and spatially regulated during the period of embryonic development in which the neuromuscular circuit is established.
 We used the dpr10-GAL4>EGFP reporter and focused on three time points: late 14/early 15, late 15/early 16, and late 16/early 17.
 Using confocal images of embryos stained for the axonal marker Fasciclin II (Fas2; used to more accurately determine developmental stage) and GFP, we qualitatively scored samples, where muscle GFP signal above background received a score of 1, and anything at background levels received a score of 0.
 Figure 7G thus represents the probability that dpr10-GAL4>EGFP is expressed in each muscle examined.

 ![Figure 7.](https://cdn.elifesciences.org/articles/42690/elife-42690-fig7-v2.jpg)

-**Figure 7.:** dpr10 in embryonic muscles.(A,C,E) Embryonic dpr10-GAL4>EGFP abdominal body wall hemisegments labeled with anti-GFP (green), anti-Fas2 (red) and phalloidin (blue) from (A) late st14/early st15, (C) late st15/early st16, and (E) late st16/early st17.
+**Figure 7.:** (A,C,E) Embryonic dpr10-GAL4>EGFP abdominal body wall hemisegments labeled with anti-GFP (green), anti-Fas2 (red) and phalloidin (blue) from (A) late st14/early st15, (C) late st15/early st16, and (E) late st16/early st17.
 Open arrowhead denotes Intersegmental Nerve (ISN), which carries dorsal neurons.
 (B,D,F) Cartoon representation of an embryonic hemisegment.
 Green muscles are those that express dpr10 at the respective developmental stage while blue muscles do not express dpr10.
 (G) Heat map quantification of the frequency of dpr10-GAL4>EGFP expression in each muscle at each developmental stage, where 1 represents 100% probability of expression. n (embryos) = 7, 6, 8 (respectively).
-Calibration bar is 19 µm.10.7554/eLife.42690.019Figure 7—source data 1.Figure 7.
+Calibration bar is 19 µm.

 The first muscles that reproducibly show dpr10 expression are m5 and m20, which flank m4 (Figure 7A,B and G).
 In late st15/early st16 embryos, dpr10 expression becomes more consistent in m5 and m20 and expands to m2 in the dorsal muscle field and several muscles in the ventral muscle field (Figure 7C,D and G).
 By late st16/early st17, most muscles, including m4, express dpr10 (Figure 7E–G).
 The first MNISN-1s filopodia in the vicinity of m4 are observed in late st16/early st17 embryos, and the first discernable 1s boutons on m4 are found in early first instar larvae (Figure 3).
 Thus, dpr10 expression in m4 coincides with MNISN-1s innervation.
 The earlier expression of dpr10 in muscles adjacent to m4 (m5 and m20) might mean that these muscles provide cues for formation or stabilization of an MNISN-1s axon branch in this area.
 Innervation of m20 is also lost in DIP-α mutants. m5, however, lacks 1s innervation even in wild-type.
 Interestingly, m18 and m11 do not express dpr10 even in st17 embryos (Figure 7G).
 These muscles are among those that are not innervated by either of the DIP-α positive motor neurons (Figure 4C).
 Some of these muscles do receive 1s innervation from the third 1s motor neuron, which does not express DIP-α.